 Our landscape expert explains why an increase in the water bill this month will be much less than replacing your mature trees, shrubs, and lawn in the future.

 After the prepping our gardens in March and April, planting annual color and possibly trees, shrubs and perennials in May and June, we may find that July is a nice month to just sit back and enjoy the hard work.
 There are still weeds to pull and lawns to keep mowed but for the most part the garden is on cruise control.
+Although, there are times that pulling out weeds can take much of the time.
+We may need a backpack sprayer and other essential lawn tools to keep us on our game.

 That being said, we still have to be aware of what’s going on with the weather.
 We really need to be sure we’re providing enough water to our landscape and the heat of July can present some problems.
 We’ve had summers where we have some significant weekly rains and others where we wont see much rain for six to eight weeks.
 One of the most costly natural disasters we’ve ever had in the US was the drought of 1988.
 In today’s dollars, its cost would be over $120 billion, second only to hurricane Katrina.
 The drought affected 45% of the continental US.
 The wildfires in Yellowstone National Park occurred during this period.
 I recall that here in Cincinnati we didn’t have a significant rain from about mid-May until September.